Cryopyrin-associated periodic syndromes in Adult

 MWS presents with symptoms of FCAS, even in the absence of generalized cold exposure.
 Onset is usually in adolescence, but cases with earlier onset have been documented.
 Urticarial plaques may be painful and can last up to 24 hours.
 Flares last 2-3 days.
 Additionally, 70% of patients experience progressive sensorineural deafness, and 25% experience renal (amyloid A [AA]) amyloidosis that develops into renal dysfunction.

 NOMID/CINCA often presents in neonates with more severe symptoms of FCAS and MWS along with central nervous system (CNS) manifestations that range from chronic headaches to hearing loss to intellectual disability secondary to aseptic chronic meningitis.
 The eruption consists of urticarial migratory plaques that may be generalized.
-Other manifestations include blindness secondary to optic disk changes, growth delay, distinctive osteoarthropathy seen in large joints, and overgrowth of proximal tibial epimetaphyseal cartilage to produce a "bread crumb" appearance on x-ray.
+Other manifestations include blindness secondary to optic disc changes, growth delay, distinctive osteoarthropathy seen in large joints, and overgrowth of proximal tibial epimetaphyseal cartilage to produce a "bread crumb" appearance on x-ray.
 One-third of children present with similar facial morphologies including a frontal prominence, saddleback nose, and facial hypoplasia.

 M04.2 – Cryopyrin-associated periodic syndromes